basarat/demo-typestyle/03-media/script.md

 );
 ```

 You can add as many media queries as you want.
-This is because the media function just returns a new NestedCSS object.
+This is because the media function just returns a new NestedCSS object, which fits well with TypeStyle's mixin model.
 Here we add another distinct media query for when the width is great than 600.

 ```js
 const className = style(